Knowledge Base » Documentation MailCleaner »

 MailCleaner Support

-Added about 4 years ago
+Added over 4 years ago

 Starting from sometime in March of 2020, Microsoft is enforcing encryption for LDAP connections on all recent versions of Exchange: